top of page

 Reach for the Sky

-Today in art schools, teachers still teach the lessons of drawing in perspective that were first taught around 600 years ago.
-The basic principles are that there are three ways to make drawings look three-dimensional.
-They are called one-point, two-point, and three-point perspective.
-These “vanishing points” are mechanisms to shape objects to look three-dimensional.
-“Reach for the Sky” is in one-point perspective.
-The trees follow that one invisible point in the sky, with branches vanishing up into a point in space and pulling us with them.
+Today in art schools’ teachers still teach the lessons of drawing in perspective that was first taught around 600 years ago.
+The basic principles are the 3 ways to make drawings look three-dimensional.
+They are called one-point, two-point and three-point perspective.
+These “vanishing points” are a mechanism to shape objects to look 3 dimensional.
+Reach for the sky is in one-point perspective.
+The tree branches follow that one point, vanishing up into space and pulls us with them.

 _______